Lupton family: Roger Lupton

+For main article see Roger Lupton.

 Roger Lupton, Provost and benefactor of Eton College, was born in Sedbergh, Yorkshire in 1456 and graduated from King's College, Cambridge in 1483.
 Although he does not appear to have been educated at Eton, a number of his Yorkshire relatives were Etonians, including Ralph Lupton, with whom he had much in common; both were natives of Sedbergh and studied at King's (Ralph was admitted to King's in 1506), and were later benefactors to the college.
 Another Yorkshire relative was Thomas Lupton of Nun Monkton, an Etonian, who was admitted to King's in 1517.
 Roger Lupton was a Doctor of canon law and a Canon of Windsor.
 He was chaplain to Henry VIII at the time of his coronation in April 1509.
 Lupton founded Sedbergh School as a chantry school while he was Provost of Eton.
 By 1528, land had been bought and the school built, probably on the site of the current Sedbergh School library, and the foundation deed was signed, binding Sedbergh to St John's College, Cambridge, at which Lupton had established a number of fellowships and scholarships.
-He was Provost of Eton College for 30 years, and the tower in the school yard is named after him.
+He was Provost of Eton College for 30 years, and the prominent tower in the school yard is named after him.
 He died in 1540 and was buried in Lupton's Chapel – his chantry at Eton.